 6.2 Merchant shall indemnify (in full and on demand), and hold harmless, Us and the members of Our Group from and against any and all claims, proceedings, demands, losses, or other liabilities which We or they may suffer or incur and arising (directly or indirectly) out of or in connection with any:

 (a) act or omission contrary to, or in breach of, the terms and conditions of this Agreement; and/or

 (b) Fraud or fraudulent misrepresentation, by Merchant (or anyone acting on its behalf).

 6.3 In the event that We, in Our reasonable opinion, determine that any claims brought against Merchant (for which We would be liable to defend and indemnify under clause 6.1 above), may be likely to be successful, We will use reasonable efforts to procure, supply or modify the affected parts of the Solution or Documentation so that Merchant may use a non-infringing version.
 Notwithstanding the above, in the event that We, in Our reasonable opinion, consider the above not to be practicable, We may terminate this Agreement by written notice.

 6.4 This clause 6 states (subject to clause 8.5) Our only liability, and the sole and exclusive remedy for Merchant (and any person or entity claiming through them) in relation to any claim or allegation that the Solution or Documentation infringe Intellectual Property Rights of a third party.

-7.1 In consideration for Our provision of the Solution, the Merchant will pay Us a fee which shall be calculated, and shall be payable, at the time and in the manner set out in Our current pricing schedule a copy of which is set out at Annex 3, as may be modified or amended by Us from time to time.
+7.1 In consideration for Our provision of the Solution, the Merchant will pay Us a fee which shall be calculated, and shall be payable, at the time and in the manner set out in Our current pricing schedule a copy of which is set out in the Agreement, as may be modified or amended by Us from time to time.